Dotneteer/spectnetide/Documentation/Index.md

 ## Getting Started

-Install SpectNetIde (_This article will be created for the first beta release_)
+Install SpectNetIde (_This article will be created when the first beta release will be available_)

 [Obtain and try the SpectNetIde source code](GettingStarted/GetSpectNetIde.md)